fbpx

 • Outbuildings like sheds and garages

 Photographic evidence is beneficial for an inventory.
 Date-stamped photos or videos clearly confirm the property’s state during handovers.
-Written descriptions should accompany pictures, noting faults, damage, or wear and tear.

 Tenant Inventories

-Give tenants ample time to review inventories at move-in and move-out.
 They can request amendments if anything needs to be corrected or completed.
 Both parties must sign off on the final inventory.

 This provides proof of the property’s condition and makes security deposit deductions fair if tenants cause damage.
-Keeping an updated inventory takes diligence but avoids major disputes down the line.

-4. Work out your figures in advance.
+4. Work out your figures in advance

-Finances are a big part of being a successful landlord.
 Taking time to understand expenses and savings can prevent issues when unexpected costs pop up.
 You should calculate projected costs before listing a property.

-Consider using property management software to track your expenses, income, and other financial aspects of your rental property.
 This can help you stay organized, make informed financial decisions, and reduce the stress associated with managing your property’s finances.

 Some of the essential figures to estimate include: